 What to see near the Green Man Festival

-Staying in the south of Wales gives you access to a wealth of beautiful countryside and historic sites, including the town of Crickhowell.
+Staying in South Wales gives you access to a wealth of beautiful countryside and historic sites, including the town of Crickhowell in the Brecon Beacons.
 You can visit the local World Heritage site Blaenavon to see the infamous iron pit that dates back to 1788 located only a short drive away from the town.
 There are also the scenic pleasures of Usk Valley and the Black Mountains, which are a hiker’s paradise.